WLUM-FM: Active rock (1998-2002)

-Alternative (2002-present)
+Alternative (2002-2025)

 In March 2002, WLUM began making more changes.
 Mancow's morning show was dropped, along with most of the hard rock music on the playlist, and modern rock music returned to the playlist.
 By September, the station was once again a full-time reporter to alternative rock airplay charts for radio industry trade magazines.
 The station still experienced low ratings, as it worked to shake its male-oriented hard rock image.
 The station made heavy use of consultants who crafted a rather tight playlist.
-In March 2003, the Indianapolis-based Bob and Tom was added in the morning drive to compete against Bob & Brian up the dial on WLZR, but its older target audience proved wildly incompatible for the rest of WLUM's younger-skewing broadcast day.
+In March 2003, the Indianapolis-based Bob and Tom was added in the morning drive to compete against Bob & Brian up the dial on WLZR, but its older target audience (where it was often programmed on classic rock stations) proved wildly incompatible for the rest of WLUM's younger-skewing broadcast day.

 The Bob and Tom agreement ran out in 2005, and a locally oriented morning show, "Kramp and Adler", debuted on St. Patrick's Day.
 This was a sign of more changes to come.
 On July 10, 2006, WLUM began stunting as "Quick 102" and started playing five-second song clips back-to-back.
 At the same time, via on-air promos, they poked fun at themselves and their many failed on-air tweaks and changes over the years.
-At 5:00 PM the next day, the modern rock format was relaunched with a new programming and on-air staff in place.
+At 5:00 p.m. the next day, the modern rock format was relaunched with a new programming and on-air staff in place.
 The station admitted past mistakes, then announced their "independence", stating they were now free from corporate practices and radio consultants and pledged a stronger dedication to their listeners and the local community.
 As part of the new direction, Program Director Jacent Jackson rolled out a modified alternative rock format with a more diverse playlist, featuring, among other things, more indie rock.
 The first song after the relaunch was "Guerrilla Radio" by Rage Against the Machine.
 Jackson also added new DJs to the airstaff such as Michelle Rutkowski from WKQX in Chicago, and changed the name of the station to "FM 102.1" with the slogan, 'Independent.
 Alternative.
 Radio.'
 The station also removed their last remaining syndicated show, Loveline, vowing to be 100% local in their on-air presentation.